sal-420/RugzWeb/README.md

 ## Repo FYI

-Best efforts were made to a deliver clean (no obsolete/test code, no repeated code, etc.) bug free code.
-As in most software some issues may have slipped through the cracks.
-This info may be helpfully as you review the code
+Best efforts were made to a deliver clean bug free code  (no obsolete/test code, no repeated code, etc.).

 ## SEO

-SEO examples are included but client side client side rendering (this app) is not the best choice.
-Do your due diligence for the best framework that meets your exceptions
+SEO examples are included.This is a client side client side rendering app which is not the best choice for SEO.
+Do your research for the best framework that meets your needs